Fish soup with canned mackerel

 Step 7:

-Throw the grits into a saucepan with potatoes, stir, let the water boil again.
-Then reduce the heat to medium and cook for about 10 minutes.
+Add the rice to the pot with the potatoes, stir, and let the water come back to a boil.
+Then lower the heat to medium and cook for about 10 minutes.

 Step 8:

-Then put the vegetable roast in a saucepan with potatoes and rice.
-Stir and boil the soup for about 5 more minutes.
-Open a jar of canned fish, mash the mackerel with a fork along with the marinade, leaving some of the pieces intact.
+Then add the sautéed vegetables to the pot with the potatoes and rice.
+Stir and simmer the soup for about 5 more minutes.
+Open the can of fish and mash the mackerel with a fork along with its liquid, leaving some pieces whole.

 Step 9:

-Put the canned fish in the soup.
-Stir, add salt to taste (keep in mind that the canned food also contains salt), black pepper and bay leaf.
-Let the soup boil and keep it on the fire for another 5 minutes.
-Turn off the heat and leave the soup to brew under the lid.
-Serve the canned mackerel soup to the table, sprinkling it with herbs.
-Bon appetit!
+Add the canned fish to the soup.
+Stir, season with salt to taste (keep in mind the canned fish is already salted), black peppercorns, and the bay leaf.
+Let the soup come to a boil and keep it over the heat for another 5 minutes.
+Turn off the heat and let the soup rest, covered.
+Serve the canned-mackerel soup sprinkled with fresh herbs.
+Enjoy!

-Mackerel is a very healthy fish, it is rich in protein, minerals, B12 vitamins.
-Cooking fresh fish dishes naturally requires effort and time.
-Therefore, sometimes canned fish can be eaten, some of the nutrients are also preserved in it.
+- Mackerel is a very healthy fish — rich in protein, minerals, and B12.
+Cooking dishes from fresh fish naturally takes effort and time.
+So sometimes you can use canned fish, which retains some of its nutrients.

 Caloric content of the products possible in the composition of the dish